 FTE enrollment is a measure of the instructional activity of a college and may be an appropriate figure to use in conjunction with measures of instructional resources, such as funding, facilities, or faculty and staff.
 It is also used as a way to compare the size of colleges in terms of the “instructional load” they are taking on.
-FTE enrollment is estimated on College InSight as full-time students plus about 40% of part-time students.
+FTE enrollment is estimated on College InSight as full-time students plus about 30% to 40% of part-time students.
 (See the codebook for details.)
 Other sources may calculate FTE enrollment based on the number of courses or credits students are enrolled in for a given term.

 The cost of attendance variables are reported differently by colleges with traditional calendar schedules (academic year reporters) than by college with continuous enrollment (program year reporters).
 The cost of attendance figures for academic year reporters cover the full academic year, while those for program year reporters cover the length of the largest program.
 To find out which program was the largest, refer to the “CIP code of largest program” variable.